-This School is located in Bolton Street Technical Institute.
+The School of Printing and Book Production is located in the Bolton Street Technical Institute.

 Evening and Day Courses and Classes in all branches are provided.
-The equipment of the School has been recently modernised.

-In the LETTERPRESS SECTION, in addition to modern equipment for Compositors, there is installed a "Pony" Miehle Machine, Phœnix Platen Machine, Heidelberg Automatic Platen; Dawson Payne S.W.
+The School has been recently completely equipped at great expense.
+In the LETTERPRESS SECTION, in addition to the equipment for Compositors, there is installed a "Pony" Miehle Machine, Phœnix Platen Machine, Heidelberg Automatic Platen; Dawson Payne S.W.
 Automatic Cylinder Machine, Payne's Demy Stop-Cylinder Wharfedale Machine, with face-up delivery, two Linotype Machines (one latest model), one Intertype Machine (latest model), two Monotype Keyboards and Monotype Caster, with Lead and Rule and Display Type Attachment.

-In the LITHOGRAPHY SECTION are a Royal Folio Waite Rotary Offset Machine, Furnival Demy Flat-Bed, with patent Offset attachment, four presses for transfer work, and a Copper-plate press.

-In the PHOTOGRAPHY and PHOTO-MECHANICAL SECTION are four 12 x 10 Cameras for line and half-tone work in monochrome and colour; together with a range of screens suitable for all grades of work, from the finest book illustration to ordinary newspaper blocks; a Levy Acid Blast Etching Machine for Zinc and Copper, and three-bath power-rocking apparatus; a Royle Routing Machine and Power Beveller, six powerful arc lamps, with special plant for copying, enlarging, and photo-micrography.

-In the BOOKBINDING SECTION the equipment consists of Camco Folding Machine, Brehmer Thread Sewing Machine, and the usual appliances for Wirestitching, Forwarding and Finishing in both Stationery and Letterpress Binding, and a Treble Striker "Shaw" Ruling Machine.
+In the LITHOGRAPHY SECTION a Royal Folio Waite Rotary Offset Machine, Furnival Demy Flat-Bed, with patent Offset attachment, four presses for transfer work, and a Copper-plate press.
+In the Photography and Photo-Mechanical Section four 12 x 10 Cameras for line and half-tone work in monochrome and colour; together with a range of screens suitable for all grades of work, from the finest book illustration to ordinary newspaper blocks; a Levy Acid Blast Etching Machine for Zinc and Copper, and three-bath power-rocking apparatus; a Royle Routing Machine and Power Beveller, six powerful arc lamps, with special plant for copying, enlarging, and photo-micrography.
+In the Book-BINDING SECTION the equipment consists of Wirestitching, Forwarding and Finishing in both Stationery and Letterpress Binding, and for Machine Ruling, a Treble Striker "Shaw" Machine.